La Merced Church (Honduras): History

-The church was built nearly 1550 during the early colonial era of Honduras by Fray Gaspar de Quintanilla, However, it was not the first to be built in Honduras since the first was the Trujillo church, but it is the oldest Catholic temple still standing since the Trujillo Church disappeared in the 19th century.
+The church was built in 1550 during the early colonial era of Honduras by Fray Gaspar de Quintanilla, However, it was not the first to be built in Honduras since the first was the Trujillo church, but it is the oldest Catholic temple still standing since the Trujillo Church disappeared in the 19th century.
 In 1561 it was elevated to the title of cathedral, the first in Honduras.
 In 1774 there was an earthquake that destroyed one of the church towers.
 In 1820, the president of Honduras, Coronado Chávez, had the main altarpiece built.
 Today the church continues to function as a parish and is a historical and tourist monument of the country.

 Architecture

 The church has a Baroque or American Baroque or more late colonial Renaissance architectural design.
 When it was built in 1550, it was built with a thatched roof, but in 1551 it was rebuilt to its current appearance.